John La Roche: Engineering career

-After graduation, Le Roche worked in London for Ove Arup & Partners, later returning to New Zealand, working on Auckland engineering projects.
+After graduation, La Roche worked in London for Ove Arup & Partners, later returning to New Zealand, working on Auckland engineering projects.
 In 1968, he began working for water treatment company Paterson Candy International, working on plants in Hamilton and New Plymouth.
 In 1975, La Roche began working at the Auckland Regional Authority, where he designed the region's water treatment plants.
 La Roche worked in a variety of civil engineering roles related to water supply, particularly at Auckland Regional Authority where he was involved in major expansions of chemical handling equipment and the development of a greatly improved system for mixing flocculation chemicals with the water to be treated.
 He promoted the use of declining rate filtration as opposed to constant rate filtration as a means to provide additional flow capacity.
 From 1988, and especially following his retirement in 1992, he and his wife Sue were heavily involved as voluntary administrators of Water for Survival, a charity that provided safe drinking water and basic sanitation to 500,000 people in developing country village communities.